Alex Jones, opposing lawyers praise ruling in Parkland shooting lawsuit against Infowars

-Infowars’ Alex Jones predicted Thursday that he will prevailing against against an onslaught of pending litigation after a Texas court dismissed elements of a lawsuit filed on behalf of a man whom Mr. Jones‘ website previously identified as a suspected school shooter.
+Infowars’ Alex Jones predicted Thursday that he will prevail against an onslaught of pending litigation after a Texas court dismissed elements of a lawsuit filed on behalf of a man whom Mr. Jones‘ website previously identified as a suspected school shooter.

 Lawyers representing Marcel Fontaine in the case called Wednesday night’s ruling a loss for Mr. Jones, however, telling The Washington Times that State District Judge Scott Jenkins agreed to let plaintiffs continue pursuing defamation claims against Infowars and its parent company, Free Speech Systems LLC, as well as an Infowars reporter who falsely linked their client to the Feb.
 14 massacre at Marjory Stoneman Douglas High School in Parkland, Florida.